On Boussinesq's equation for water waves: Asymptotics: Sectors I, II, IV, and V

 \subsection{Sectors I and II}

-The derivations for Sectors I and II are easier than the derivation for Sector IV for two reasons.
-First, only six of the twelve saddle points contribute to the asymptotics in Sectors I and II.
+Only six of the twelve saddle points contribute to the asymptotics in Sectors I and II.
 Indeed, for $\zeta > c > 1$, the saddle point $k_4$ lies in the domain where $\re \Phi_{21} < 0$, see Figure \ref{fig: Re Phi 21 for various zeta}.
 This means that the contributions from $k_4$ (and hence, by symmetry, also from $k_3 = k_4^{-1}$, $\omega k_3, \omega^2 k_3, \omega k_4$, and $\omega^2 k_4$) are uniformly exponentially small.
-Second, the contributions from the six saddle points on $\partial \D$ can be evaluated with the help of a parabolic cylinder local model which is simpler than the local models in Appendix \ref{IVappendix}.
+The contributions from the six saddle points on $\partial \D$ can be evaluated with the help of a parabolic cylinder local model, and this eventually leads to the formulas of Theorem \ref{asymptoticsth}, see \cite{CLsectorI, CLsectorII} for details.

 The derivation in Sector I is different from that of the other sectors in that we use $x$ as the large parameter instead of $t$.
 As $\zeta \to \infty$, $k_1$ approaches $i$ and by Assumption \ref{nounstablemodesassumption}, the symmetry (\ref{r1r2 relation with kbar symmetry}), and Theorem \ref{directth} $(i)$, both $r_1(k)$ and $r_2(k)$ vanish to all orders at $k = i$.
-This leads to the rapid decay observed in Sector I as $\zeta \to \infty$.
+This leads to the rapid decay observed in Sector I as $\zeta \to \infty$, see \cite{CLsectorI}.